Cremuss/blender-data-baker/README.md

 ![img](Documentation/Images/)

-This requires a more complex algorithm to generate the UVs for sampling the VATs, and is considered experimental as it still needs thorough testing to ensure it doesn’t encounter precision issues (with 16- or even 32-bit UVs).
+This requires a more complex algorithm to generate the UVs for sampling the VATs, and is considered experimental as it still needs thorough testing to ensure it doesn’t encounter precision issues with a high frame count.
 On paper, this **continuous** packing method promises to maximize the VAT's resolution and allows data to be tightly packed in POT textures, ensuring wide hardware support.

 ## II.
 Data - UV VCol Data Baker